ARenanse/ARenanse.github.io/tabs/notes.md

 * **[Sheaf Theory](/assets/notes/individualized/Sheaf/sheaf.pdf)** : Notes on sheaves and their cohomology.
 These are fairly complete (except the Cěch-to-derived functor spectral sequence) and are used regularly in other parts.

+* **[Vector Bundles & Characteristic Classes](/assets/notes/individualized/VB/VB.pdf)** : Notes made while attending the special topics course on the same topic taught by Dr. Manish Kumar.
+I will continue completing it in the next semester's seminar on algebraic topology.

 * **[Simplicial Sets](/assets/notes/individualized/Higher%20Cats/L8C.pdf)** : Some very rudimentary and incomplete notes on simplicial sets.

 * **[Homological Methods](/assets/notes/individualized/HM/HM.pdf)** : Notes on abelian categories and derived functors.
 I will soon add a section on derived categories as learned from perverse sheaves seminar.